Contact Lens Care

 Is eye dilation necessary during every eye exam?

-Having your eyes dilated with eye drops is sometimes necessary for eye exams, as it is the only way to increase the view of the back of your eye to observe the entire retina.
+Having your eyes dilated with eye drops is sometimes necessary for eye examinations, to increase the view of the back of your eye and observe the entire retina.

 Whether you get your eyes dilated or not depends on a range of factors including the reason for your eye exam, how old you are, your health and risks of eye diseases.